AbduLegend2009/BCTool/README.md

 📜 License & Citation

 BCTool integrates multiple published algorithms under their respective licenses.
+The overall project is released under the [MIT License](LICENSE).
 Review individual files for licensing details.

 If you publish work utilizing BCTool, please acknowledge the source algorithms and Gene Ontology tools accordingly.